bovender/configure-server/README.md

 predefined subdomain is 'horde'.

-The 'owncloud' is granted access to the 'owncloud' database; the predefined subdomain is 'cloud' (not owncloud, I found that's too long).
+The 'owncloud' is granted access to the 'owncloud' database; the predefined subdomain is 'cloud' (not owncloud, I found that too long).

 Thus, if you have `$domain=example` and `$tld=com`, the resulting web addresses for your applications are `horde.example.com` and